 - Do you currently monitor plot utilisation and are you able to identify where your problem sites are?

 - When was the last time you reviewed cross-site resourcing to ensure your activity is balanced?

 - Do your build plans provide the flexibility to enable your teams to respond to issues that could have an impact on plot utilisation, such as material availability or bad weather?

 Poor plot utilisation can dramatically increase your time to build and increase reducing both profits and cash flow.

-By taking action to reduce these issues and improve plot utilisation you can make your sites run smoother to reduce issues and speed up your time to build.
+Through our work in the industry, we’ve identified five primary causes for this poor utilisation that are happening on your sites right now.
+By taking action to reduce these issues and improve plot utilisation, you can make your sites run smoother to reduce issues and speed up your time to build.